-- Course Survey is available on Canvas.
-Please fill the survey by coming Wednesday. - Project Slides for both options need to be posted in Teams channel Project Slides and Videos by \\\\. - Research Project Videos (7-8 min) should also be posted there by \\\\. - Development Project Demo schedule will be available today.
-Each team should sign up for one 15-min slot (M,Tu,W).
-The link to the Signupgenius form has been posted on Teams.
+- Project Slides for both options need to be posted in Teams channel Project Slides and Videos by Sun Dec 1, 2 PM. - Research Project Videos (7-8 min) should also be posted there by Sun Dec 1, 2 PM. - Development Project Demo schedule will be available soon.
+Each team should sign up for one 15-min slot.